amit-kumarh/ball-sorting-olgamithm/README.md

 The 3-partition problem is a classic NP-Complete problem.

 This problem is trying to answer the question - when given a set of integers with length 3m and a target sum of B, can we divide the set into m subsets of length 3 such that the sum of each subset is equal to B?
-(There is also an additional constraint that each number in the set must be between B/4 and B/2 - this is known as the restricted variant - it is as hard as the unrestricted variant, but will be convenient for us later!)
+(There is also an additional constraint that each number in the set must be between B/4 and B/2.
+This is known as the restricted variant - it is as hard as the unrestricted variant, but will be convenient for us later!)

 **Encoding 3-Partition as BSP**